196 Durham Road · Madison, CT 06443 · (203) 245-7028

 Your Jewish Home on the Shoreline

 Temple Beth Tikvah is a Reform Jewish congregation with a commitment to inclusion, diversity, inspiring worship, youth and adult education, and meaningful social justice activities.
-Established in 1977, we are conveniently located near I-95, in the heart of the New Haven – Old Saybrook shoreline of Connecticut.
+Established in 1977, we are located near I-95, in the heart of the New Haven – Old Saybrook shoreline of Connecticut.

-Friday, January 13, 7:15 pm: Shabbat Services
+Friday, September 13 at 7:15 PM - Shabbat Services

 Our services are open to all who wish to worship with us.

 (Click here for more about Shabbat at TBT)

 Torah Study every Saturday morning at 9 AM.